Saravana1992-java/java-tutorial/1-programming-paradigm/ParallelVsConcurrentProgramming.md

 - **ExecutorService**: A flexible abstraction — can be used for both concurrency (single-threaded executor) and parallelism (fixed/thread pool).
 - **Parallel Streams / ForkJoinPool**: Explicitly designed for **parallel execution** of CPU-bound tasks.

+> Learn more about Java concurrency and parallelism [here](./).

 ---

 ## 🧠 Summary

 - **Concurrency** is about managing multiple tasks efficiently.
 OS or runtime schedules tasks to share CPU resources.

 - **Parallelism** is about executing tasks simultaneously for speed.
-OS or runtime assigns tasks to separate cores for true parallel execution
+OS or runtime assigns tasks to separate cores for true parallel execution.